turingschool/mod0_student_resources/jessica_fatta_resources.md

-// GOOGLE!!!
-// Slack has been incredibly helpful
-// developer.modzilla.org
+GOOGLE!!!,
-// My cousin Adam who is a Turing graduate
+Slack has been incredibly helpful, developer.modzilla.org, and my cousin Adam who is a Turing graduate